 - 1. A list of key concepts and terms. - 2.
 A summary statement (four sentences maximum) of each author's main argument.
-This statement should be written in your own words as far as possible.
-It should not be borrowed directly from the text of the reading. - 3.
-Three or four issues or questions in the readings that are important and merit some discussion and that you would like to be addressed in the seminar.
+This statement should be written in your own words as far as possible. - 3.
+Three or four issues or questions in the readings that are important and merit some discussion and that you would like addressed in the seminar.
 Formulate these in the form of a question.

-Summaries will be handed in at the end of the class.
 Students will be expected to be active participants in class discussions.
 This involves leading discussions, highlighting points from the readings, engaging with the arguments of the texts, offering criticism of what you have read and asking questions about the text.
 Talking for the sake of talking or making irrelevant points does not contribute to your participation grade.

-Weeks 4-13: Each week the seminar will be led by two or three students.
+Each week the seminar will be led by one or two students.
 Their job is to facilitate discussion.
 We will begin by discussing the 'In the Press' article to gauge student's initial reaction to the featured story.
 Discussion will then move on to the readings of the week and how they help us understand the article in more depth.
 Discussion should revolve around the concepts and arguments put forth in the academic articles.
-Students are required to submit a one page document similar to the ones submitted in weeks 2 and 3.
+Note: Students are being asked to facilitate discussion NOT give presentations.
+You can use questions, videos, jeopardy games, online quizzes, word clouds or other tools to facilitate discussion, but you should not be giving a presentation.

-Week 14: Students will be divided into groups of three or four as a panel.
+Week 13: Students will be divided into groups of three or four as a panel.
 Each student will give a 3 minute overview of their research paper by telling the seminar their research question and what they have learned to date.
 Panel members will respond to questions from classmates.